English and French Department

 The English Department at DCTI is comprised of a dynamic team of English teachers who are enthusiastic about literature study, language learning and literacy.
-The range of courses offered includes locally developed, applied and academic courses for all level of English students.
+The range of courses offered includes locally developed, applied, academic and MaST courses for all students taking English Studies.

 LITERACY REMEDIATION AND OSSLT SUPPORT